Supplemental Disability Insurance: What is it? Do you need it?

 Two workers examine a piece of equipment

 Disability insurance offered through your work is a good benefit and a great start to building a financial strategy that protects your ability to earn an income.
 But if you rely solely on your group long-term disability coverage, the percentage of income replaced can be inadequate.
-You can consider adding supplemental disability insurance coverage because the combination of the two protects a larger percentage of income by filling in the gaps left by group LTD.
+Consider adding supplemental disability insurance coverage.
+Having your own disability income insurance policy protects a larger percentage of income by filling in the gaps left by your employer’s coverage.

 Understanding group long-term disability coverage